mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *nearly everything you do is of no importance, but it is important that you do it.*
+> *when you're curious, you find lots of interesting things to do.*

 </div>
 <!-- quote-end -->